About Your Surgery

 During your lymphatic mapping, you will lie on an exam table while you receive an injection of a small amount of a radioactive liquid near the site of the cancer.
 During the injection, you may feel a stinging or burning sensation.
 The radioactive liquid will travel to the sentinel node(s) so they can be seen later during your nuclear medicine scan.
 While you wait for your scan, you can either stay in the hospital or leave for a while.
 However, you must return on time for your scan, so be sure to note the time you’re told to return.

 When it’s time for your scan, your technologist will take you to the scanning room.
-You will lie on a narrow table while he or she takes a series of pictures.
+You will lie on a narrow table while they takes a series of pictures.
 Each picture takes 5 minutes, and you must lie very still during this time.
 If you feel uncomfortable staying in any position for 5 minutes, ask your technologist to count down the time for you.
 The scan will take 10 to 15 minutes.

 The pictures taken during your scan will show the flow of the radioactive liquid and which lymph nodes absorb the radioactive dye.
 This information will be used by your surgeon as a guide (or map) to determine the location of the sentinel node(s).